 Who decides what the various rate charges are?

 Often gas consumption increases as gas-fired units age or fall outside of factory recommended maintenance schedules.
 This combined with insulation factors, ambient temperature and the area size to be heated can result in changes to your consumption.
 We recommend consulting your local heating contractor to perform efficiency tests to determine your particular needs.
-All rate schedules are approved by the PSC and are included in our Gas Tariff which can be accessed on our website.
+All rate schedules are approved by the PSC and are included in our Gas Tariff.

 I am having a stove replaced.
 Do I need to coordinate with Easton Utilities' Gas Department?

 No, you do not.
 The National Fuel Gas Code requires all appliances to have an individual valve to perform such replacement functions.
 Occasionally, the owner discovers that his appliance is directly connected to his internal fuel lines.
 In this case, contact EUC's Customer Service Center and notify them of the situation.
 A time will be scheduled for a Gas Service Department representative to turn off the gas meter.